HHS/simpler-grants-gov/documentation/milestones/individual_milestones/db_planning.md

 ### Definition of done
 <!-- Required -->

-- [ ] The tools and services chosen have been authorized under the Grants.gov ATO (Authority to Operate)
+- [ ] The tools and services chosen have been authorized under the Grants.gov ATO (Authority to Operate) and/or are FedRAMP approved
-- [ ] An ADR has been recorded and published to `main` for each of the following choices:
+- [ ] An ADR has been recorded and published to `main` for the following choices:
   - [ ] Database Type
   - [ ] Database Management System (DBMS)
   - [ ] Database Hosting Service